craig9/craigmarshall.org/_posts/2016-11-05-servicing-a-cordless-drill.md

 The drill is back in one piece, and 95% of the arcing has stopped, and the gearbox sounds like a new one!
 Hopefully this will give me some years of service and repay the couple of hours and $20 I put into it.

 I still need to clean the outside casing of the drill, it has paint splatters and what looks like plasterboard jointing compound in the grooves.
-Once I've done that, I'll post a final picture.
+If I ever do that (ha!), I'll post a final picture.